georgemarian98/MovieBacklog/README.md

 # MovieBacklog
-This project is a site for keeping track o f the movies that I want to watch.
+This project is a site for keeping track o f the movies and TV shows that I want to watch.

 Technologies used:
 * .Net